Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 First we're importing the dependencies we needed from `angular2/core` and `angular2/bootstrap`.
 This is not a folder and files in your directory, but a reference to System.js modules aliased as `angular2/core` and `angular2/bootstrap` and available in the `urigo:angular2-meteor` package.

 Notice the `@` syntax.
 In Angular 2, these are called Annotations.
 They are similar to a new feature coming to ES7 called Decorators.
-From a consumers point of view, they are almost the same except Decorators are a proposed standard allowing us to add class metadata while Angular2's Annotations are a realization of that metadata, implemented with the help of Decorators in TypeScript.
+From a consumers point of view, they are almost the same except Decorators are a proposed standard allowing us to add class metadata while Angular 2's Annotations are a realization of that metadata, implemented with the help of Decorators in TypeScript.
 You can read more about the differences between the two [here](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html).

 For now, consider Annotations an elegant way to add metadata to classes.